Rocket Pro Assist: Automating Broker-Underwriter Workflows

 After analyzing the gathered data, I made 4 recommendations to the product team working on the integration of Rocket Assist in Rocket Pro.

-While these recommendations generally focused on the questions brokers ask underwriters about and their solutions, I also highlighted the importance of bringing the value of AI to our users, rather than expecting them to put in the additional effort to learn the value of AI.
-This could come in the form of insights on the dashboard that guide brokers based on their current pipelines, guidance based on past loans with similar circumstances, etc. There are also design choices that can happen with Rocket Pro Assist to make it more proactive in delivering value.
+This could come in the form of providing prompts in the chat to guide brokers, insights on the dashboard based on their current pipelines, loan guidance based on past loans with similar circumstances, etc. There are also design choices that can happen with Rocket Pro Assist to make it more proactive in delivering value.
 This could include it immediately opening on log-in with updates and insights.

 Outcomes